Baileyd18/NBA-Player-Impact-and-Value-Dashboard-2025-26/README.md

 ### Impact Score

-Adjusts Total Impact using shooting efficiency:

-- Based on eFG%
+Refines Total Impact by incorporating efficiency, role, and advanced impact metrics:

+- Adjusted using True Shooting % and Usage Rate
+- Incorporates OBPM and DBPM for offensive and defensive context
-- Rewards efficient scoring alongside volume production
+- Rewards players who combine efficient scoring with meaningful offensive and defensive responsibility

 ### Value Score